 This continuing medical education activity is provided by

-OSN New York 2018 is supported by independent medical education grants from Aerie Pharmaceuticals, Inc.; Alcon Laboratories, Inc.; Bausch + Lomb; and Regeneron Pharmaceuticals, Inc.
+OSN New York 2018 is supported, in part, by independent medical education grants from Aerie Pharmaceuticals, Inc.; Alcon Laboratories, Inc.; Allergan, Inc.; Bausch + Lomb; Carl Zeiss Meditec, Inc., Regeneron Pharmaceuticals, Inc.; and Sun Pharmaceutical Industries, Inc.

 ACCREDITATION: Vindico Medical Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.